 1.Assign an amount of reading

-2.On a post-it note, have students write one or two main ideas found in the reading
+2.On a post-it note, have students write one or two main ideas found

 3.Put all the post-its on the board to discuss after two minutes